Most Haunted Places in Europe

 This Catholic Pilgrimage site located northwest of Šiauliai is home to around 100,000 crosses.

-For about 250 years, locals and visitors alike have been placing crosses, rosaries, and statues of both Jesus and Mary.
+For about 250 years, locals and visitors alike have placed crosses, rosaries, and statues of Jesus and Mary.

-This tradition began after several people reported witnessing an apparition of Mary holding baby Jesus.
+This tradition began after several people witnessed an apparition of Mary holding baby Jesus.

-Since then, there have been reported sightings of ghosts swapping through the hills.
+Since then, sightings of ghosts have been reported swapping through the hills.
 So naturally, we had to include it on our list of most haunted places in Europe.

 Sedlec Ossuary (Czech Republic)